ahrinsin/Rosetta-Commons-for-Windows-devices/README.md

 ## Custom Scripts
-Here are some basic scripts that we devolped to use for each of the different programs under the Rosetta Commons umbrella.
+Below is a basic rundown of opening and running each of the different programs.

 ### RFdiffusion
 Download Git [https://git-scm.com/install/windows] and Python (v3.11) [https://www.python.org/downloads/] if not already installed